christianhargett/surfs_up/README.md

 ## Summary

-### While temperature preferences obviously vary from person to person, the temperature range is still favorable for surfing and consumung ice cream.
+### While temperature preferences obviously vary from person to person, the temperature range is still favorable for surfing and consuming ice cream.
+Just from looking at temperature data in the middle of summer and the middle of winter for Oahu, it appears that the temperature stays relatively warm all year round.
+This conclusion helps us convince W. Avy that the surf and ice cream shop business would be successful due to favorable year round weather conditions.
+Temperature, however, is not the only factor in determining that the weather in Oahu is good enough year round to support our business.
+In order to provide W. Avy with more supporting exploratory analyis, we might want to perform a query that shows summary statistics for the precipation in Oahu for June and December.
+Additionally, we might want to query for